mtgjson/mtgjson-website/docs/data-models/related-cards/index.md

       content: Related Cards
   - - meta
     - name: description
-      content: The Related Cards Data Model describes the properties of cards that have relations to other cards.
+      content: The Related Cards Data Model describes the properties of a card that has relations to other cards.
   - - meta
     - property: og:description
-      content: The Related Cards Data Model describes the properties of cards that have relations to other cards.
+      content: The Related Cards Data Model describes the properties of a card that has relations to other cards.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, version, related cards